TDAILab/tutorial-template/docs/source/start.rst

 **Create New GitHub App**

 You go to the "Settings" page of your account in GitHub website and click "developer settings" in the lower left corner to go to the "GitHub Apps" page.
-In this page,  you grant access to the repository for your newly created account In the repository permissions field.
+In this page, you install the created Github App to the repository where the source code is located.
-After you create "New GitHub App", you get a private key.
+After you create "New GitHub App", you can dawnload a private key.

-**mlp_sdk**
+**Clone Repository**

 You go to https://github.com/TDAILab/mlops-sdk and clone the "mlp_sdk" repository.
 Next, you rewrite parameters in "secret_manager.sh".
+You rewrite KEYPAIR_PATH as Github App private key and ACESS_TOKEN as API access token.

 .. figure:: /image/manager.png
    :alt: Logo